-SB 56 was approved by the Senate Banking and Insurance Committee on Monday, 1/22.
+SB 56 was approved by the Senate Banking and Insurance Committee on 1/17.
+HB 241 was approved by the House Select Committee on Health Innovation on 1/16.

 Department of Health - SB 1582 by Sen. Ana Maria Rodriguez (R-Doral) and HB 1441 by Rep. Adam Anderson (R-Tarpon Springs) contain the Department of Health's legislative package.
 The bills exempt environmental health technicians from certain certification requirements under certain circumstances, create the Andrew John Anderson Rare Pediatric Disease Grant Program within the department, provide that any health care practitioner present at a birth or responsible for primary care during the neonatal period has the primary responsibility of administering certain screenings, and revise hearing loss screening requirements to include infants and toddlers.
-HB 1441 will be heard in the House Health Care Appropriations Subcommittee on Monday, 1/29.
+HB 1441 was approved by the House Health Care Appropriations Subcommittee on Monday, 1/29.
+SB 1582 will be heard in the Senate Health Policy Committee on Tuesday, 2/6.

 Emergency Refills of Insulin and Insulin-related Supplies or Equipment - HB 201 by Rep. Melanie Bell (R-Fort Meade) and SB 516 by Sen. Ana Maria Rodriguez (R-Doral) authorize emergency refill of specified amounts of insulin and insulin-related supplies or equipment.
-SB 516 will be heard in the Senate Health Policy Committee on Tuesday, 1/30.
+SB 516 was approved by the Senate Health Policy Committee on Tuesday, 1/30.
+HB 201 is available to be considered by the full house after passing all its committees of reference.